mstubbemann/ID4GeoL/README.md

 ```

 ### Approximation of Intrinsic Dimension for ogbn-papers-100M
 WARNING: This will download **ogbn-papers100M** which needs 145GB disk space.
-Additionally, the scrcipt will need up to 700GB of RAM.
+Additionally, the script will need up to 700GB of RAM.

 ```python
 python main_approximate.py